Yuli Gurriel Preview, Player Props: Marlins vs. Mets

 Yuli Gurriel At The Plate

-- Gurriel has 15 doubles, three triples, four home runs and 26 walks while hitting .248.
+- Gurriel has 15 doubles, three triples, four home runs and 26 walks while batting .245.

-- In 49.0% of his 98 games this season, Gurriel has picked up at least one hit.
-He's also had 21 multi-hit games.

-- Gurriel has had at least one RBI in 23.5% of his games this season (23 of 98), with two or more RBI three times (3.1%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Gurriel has had at least one RBI in 23.0% of his games this season (23 of 100), with more than one RBI three times (3.0%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.